cesarvr/cesarvr.github.io/_posts/2017-10-20-javascript-v8.markdown

 $ ln -s /usb/bin/python2-config /usr/bin/python-config
 ```

-For 64 bits machine like mine i need to made a symlink to libtinfo.so.5
+For 64 bits machine like mine I need to made a symlink to libtinfo.so.5

 ```sh
 $ ln -s /usr/lib/libncurses.so.5.7 /lib64/libtinfo.so.5